stacks-network/docs/src/pages/smart-contracts/hello-world-tutorial.md

 ### Optional: Install Visual Studio Code with Clarity Extensions

-[Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) is a free development interface for which Blockstack has created custom extensions, to make it easier to create smart contracts with Clarity.
+[Visual Studio Code](https://code.visualstudio.com/) (aka VS Code) is a free development environment which has Clarity extensions, to make it easier to create smart contracts with Clarity.

 [Install Visual Studio Code](https://code.visualstudio.com/download) and install the following extensions for the best coding experience:

-- [Clarity](https://marketplace.visualstudio.com/items?itemName=blockstack.clarity), the official language extension by Blockstack that defines the Clarity language for VS Code and provides auto-complete and syntax highlighting.
+- [Clarity](https://marketplace.visualstudio.com/items?itemName=blockstack.clarity), the official language extension that defines the Clarity language for VS Code and provides auto-complete and syntax highlighting.
 - [clarity-lsp](https://marketplace.visualstudio.com/items?itemName=lgalabru.clarity-lsp), which adds inline help functionality for Clarity to VS Code
 - [Rainbow Brackets](https://marketplace.visualstudio.com/items?itemName=2gua.rainbow-brackets), which adds helpful colorization of matching pairs of parentheses while you code